22940dev/hugo-frameview/content/projects.md

 * [Alfred Ask Create Share](https://github.com/nikitavoloboev/alfred-ask-create-share) : search through a big list of web submissions (creating reddit threads, stack exchange posts and more)
 * [Alfred Web Searches](https://github.com/nikitavoloboev/alfred-web-searches) : search through any website on the web (the websites searched for can be extended by community)

-I also love reading books and learning new and awesome things and writing about it either in my [blog](https://medium.com/@NikitaVoloboev) or in my [wiki](https://nikitavoloboev.gitbooks.io/knowledge/content/).
+## Other projects

-And [here](https://my.mindnode.com/ZKGETDkUaQUsL3q8q9z788CxG84oEHgDiT79GuzX#-143.5,-902.6,0) you can find everything I have shared on GitHub thus far.
+[Here](https://nikitavoloboev.gitbooks.io/knowledge/content/sharing/sharing.html) you can find other things I have shared and made.

 I think companies like [DeepMind](https://deepmind.com), [OpenAI](https://openai.com/), [GitHub](https://github.com/), [Tesla](https://www.tesla.com), [Apple](https://www.apple.com) and [Google](https://www.google.com) do really amazing work and I would love to have my work too make lives of people better.